-Pursuant to the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as a mended ("SFDR"), Fisher Investments Institutional Emerging Markets Equity ESG Fund (the "Fund") meets the criteria to qualify as an "Article 8 Financial Product", that is a financial product which promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics and provided that the companies that the financial product invests in follow good governance practices.
-These sustainability-related disclosures have been prepared for the purpose of meeting the financial product level website disclosure requirements contained in SFDR applicable to an Article 8 Financial Product.
+Pursuant to the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended ("SFDR"), the Fisher Investments Institutional Global Sustainable Equity Impact ESG Fund (the "Fund") meets the criteria to qualify as an "Article 9 Financial Product", that has sustainable investment as an objective.
+These sustainability-related disclosures have been prepared for the purpose of meeting the financial product level website disclosure requirements contained in SFDR applicable to an Article 9 Financial Product.

-The Fund, a sub-fund of Fisher Investments Institutional Funds plc (the "Company"), seeks to outperform the MSCI Emerging Markets Index (the "Benchmark").
+The Fund, a sub-fund of Fisher Investments Institutional Funds plc (the "Company"), seeks to outperform the MSCI ACWI Sustainable Impact Index (the "Benchmark") over a full market cycle while positively contributing to a future of sustainable and inclusive growth by investing in only assets (other than cash, cash equivalents and money market instruments) that are considered to be sustainable investments ("Sustainable Investments") under SFDR.

 Fisher Asset Management, LLC, the investment manager of the Fund (the "Investment Manager"), utilises an investment strategy based upon top-down and bottom-up research.
-This combined approach allows the Investment Manager to select the countries, sectors, and equity securities it believes are most likely to generate the highest expected returns.
+This combined approach allows the Investment Manager to select the countries, sectors, and equity securities that are considered to be Sustainable Investments it believes are most likely to generate the highest expected returns.
+The Fund's portfolio will be composed of (i) at least 30% Sustainable Investments that are also considered to be environmentally sustainable investments ("TR Sustainable Investments") under the EU Taxonomy Regulation's (Regulation (EU) 2020/852) (the "EU Taxonomy") and (ii) at least 30% Sustainable Investments with a social objective.